azat-co/aws-intermediate/02-modules.md

 ---

-# Lab 5: Create a microservice to save data in DB
+# Lab 5: Serverless

+Task:  Create a microservice with AWS Lambda (public endpoint) to CRUD data to/from any DynamoDB table

+Detailed instructions and links are in labs/5-serverless.md

+Time to finish: 20 min

 ---